SuhyunInha/SYMETA/Fig2/README.md

 #### Key steps:
 (The input data is vertically structured by taxonomic hierarchy, i.e., one Rank per row)
 - Built a lineage table with one row per `TaxID`, filling in values from `Taxon` into columns added according to the hierarchy order
-- Determined lineage structure by evaluating the `Rank` column in top-down order: U → R → D → P → C → O → F
-- Handled rank discontinuity and repeated ranks by reusing the most recent valid lineage where appropriate
+-- Determined lineage structure by evaluating the `Rank` column in top-down order: U → R → D → P → C → O → F -- Handled rank discontinuity and repeated ranks by reusing the most recent valid lineage where appropriate
-- Appended sample IDs as columns and filled each `TaxID`–`Sample` cell with read count (`Reads`) or relative abundance (`Percent`)
+- Once built, sample IDs were appended as columns and each `TaxID`–`Sample` cell was filled with read count (`Reads`) or relative abundance (`Percent`)

 Input: `combined_rankF.tsv`
 Output: `rankF_percent.tsv`, `rankF_read.tsv`